K-O-N/K-O-N/README.md

 ### Hello World!, I'm K-O-N  👋

 ## Data and Everything In Between!
-I am a versatile data engineer who enjoys tackling diverse challenges across different business domains.
+I am a data engineer who enjoys tackling diverse challenges across different business domains.
 I thrive In ownership and enjoy problem solving.
 I am passionate about building systems that scale and enable others to self-serve their data needs.
 I understand that great data infrastructure requires both technical excellence and a deep understanding of the business context.
 - 🥅 Goal: Build stuff
 - ⚡ Fun fact: âme heureuse (happy soul)